mvdungern/emoncms-docker/README.md

 This image was originally forked from [mattheworres](https://github.com/mattheworres/emoncms-docker) Unraid docker - if using Unraid definitely start there as a template is provided.

-The image assumes you already have the following instances running and properly configured if desired: MySQL or MariaDB (required), Redis (optional but recommended to reduce disk writes), and MQTT (only required if using devices requiring it).
+The image assumes you already have the following instances running and properly configured if desired: MySQL or MariaDB (required), Redis (optional but recommended to in order to reduce disk paging), and MQTT (only required if using devices requiring it).

 # Quick start